Canon Garland Memorial

 WELCOME to the website of the Canon Garland Memorial Society Incorporated (the “CGMS”), a community-based, not-for-profit group established in Brisbane, Queensland, Australia, on a volunteer basis.

 On Friday, 22 April 2016, Canon Garland Memorial – ANZAC Day Origins was officially unveiled, dedicated and handed over to the People of the City of Brisbane in a ceremony at Brisbane’s Kangaroo Point Cliffs Park, heralding Centenary of ANZAC Day commemorations.

 Having achieved the primary mission of building the Memorial, the Society has considered that, given the public benefit of Canon Garland’s broad range of community involvement, there was significant merit in broadening the Society’s focus to:

 - Increase public awareness about the Memorial and the Origins of ANZAC Day.

 - Highlight Canon Garland’s lifetime of service to the community and how it fostered social cohesion in Australia.

 The Society is now working on a new project which focuses on the above objectives.

-Check out The Memorial Project and the Community tabs at the top of the page and follow our journey on Facebook and Twitter.
+Check out The Memorial Project tab (above) and when we have them coming up, an Events! tab will appear across the top of each page you view.
+For anything else, please follow our journey on Facebook and Twitter.